tylerjwoods/covid-19/README.md

 #### As shown above, most states are in the 'negative', which means that there has been a drop in the 3-day percent change.
 This can be attributed to social distancing.

 An investigation of the 3-day percent changes was also performed at the county level.
+For interactive, see 'choropleth_county.ipynb'.
+Again, as shown below, most counties are shown in the negative.

 ![Change](figures/changes_in_3_day.png)

+#### Most counties show a drop in the 3-day percent change and can be attributed to social distancing.